auth0/docs/articles/cms/wordpress/jwt-authentication.md

 # WordPress JWT Authentication

 Auth0 provides a plugin to enable [JWT](/jwt) authentication for your APIs.
 It is compatible with any API that uses the `determine_current_user` function to retrieve the logged in user (such as [WP REST API](https://wordpress.org/plugins/json-rest-api/)).
+To verify a JWT (or manually create one), you can use the [JWT.io Debugger](https://jwt.io/#debugger-io).

 ## Installation